Fdom92/stencil-payment/readme.md

 <script src="https://storage.googleapis.com/prshim/v1/payment-shim.js"/>
 ```

+and check if your browser supports it [here](https://caniuse.com/#search=payment).

+### Parameters
-Then you need to pass the method data, at the moment payment api only accept this cards:
+Now, first of all, you need to pass the method data, at the moment payment api only accept this cards:

 - amex
 - diners